open-feature/flagd/web-docs/concepts/index.md

 If you are using a legacy fractional evaluation (`fractionalEvaluation`), it's recommended you migrate to `fractional`.
 The new `fractional` evaluator supports nested properties and json-logic expressions.
-To migrate, simple use a json-logic variable declaration for the bucketing property, instead of a string:
+To migrate, simply use a json-logic variable declaration for the bucketing property, instead of a string:

 old: